-Econolahatchee Trail.
-It was a very basic indoor arena, no air conditioning, concrete floors, wood plank benches and plywood doors
+Orlando on the Econolahatchee Trail.
+It was a very basic indoor arena, no air conditioning, concrete floors, wood plank benches.

-that played there.
-That type of music attracted ''long-hairs'' and with them came drugs.
+That type of music attracts ''long-hairs'' and they bring in the drugs.

 on whether the concerts would continue.
 Despite the violence that had occurred, the stadium had its followers.

-Orlando Sports Stadium, they said, the kids would have nowhere to go.
+Without the Orlando Sports Stadium, they said, the kids would have no where to go.

-Ashlock and sheriff's deputies eventually reached an agreement that provided extra security at major concerts.
+Pete Ashlock and sheriff's deputies eventually reached an agreement that provided extra security at all major concerts.

 As a result of the John Sebastian riot there were no rock concerts held at the venue for many years.
 When the concerts did resume, there was no "Festival Seating" as they

 somehow blamed that as the cause of the riot and you were forced to go directly to your seats and were not allowed to move from your seat.

 The building was closed by the Orange County Building Department because of code violations and was demolished in November 1995.